julelang/manual/src/concurrency/channels.md

 > ```
 > (The data flows in the direction of the arrow.)

 This is exactly the same for Jule.
 Channels are advantageous and one of the key features of Jule for concurrency.
-Thanks to channels, synchronization between coroutines can be achieved without the need for mechanisms like locks or condition variables.
+Thanks to channels, synchronization between threads can be achieved without the need for mechanisms like locks or condition variables.

 Channels can be `nil` and are comparable types.
 Any comparison operation compares the memory addresses of the channels.
 That is, when two channels have the same memory address (i.e., the same channel instance) or are both `nil`, the result is true.